matthewhuntt/sleeper-fantasy-simulation/README.md

   1. For each team in the league, take the points scored in their last k=5 games as events
   2. Construct a normal distribution using these games
-  3. For n=1000 runs
+  3. For n=1000 trials
-    1. For each week remaining in the season, take a random sample from every team's distribution and award a win to the higher score in each matchup, and an additional win to the top 6 scoring teams**
+      - For each week remaining in the season, take a random sample from every team's distribution and award a win to the higher score in each matchup, and an additional win to the top 6 scoring teams**
-    2. At the conclusion of the simulated season, tabulate the rankings and record each team's finishing rank
+      - At the conclusion of the simulated season, tabulate the rankings and record each team's finishing rank
   4. After all runs are complete, take the percentage of runs for which each team finished in each rank as their probability of finishing in that rank
   5. Sum each team's probability of making ranks 1 thru 6 - this is their probability of making the playoffs